 LET'S GET IT DONE

+I have served Bellevue as Mayor since December of 2018.
 I have been a Real Estate Broker since 1982 and have served as a director on the Omaha Board of Realtors and the Great Plains Multiple Listing Service along with serving on many other real estate committees.
-I also served on the Bellevue Planning Commission, was a Sarpy County Commissioner from 2008 to 2012, and currently serve on the Sarpy County Personnel Policy Board.
-Along with those duties I also served on the Nebraska Association of County Officials Board and the Metropolitan Area Planning Agency Board.
+I also served on the Bellevue Planning Commission, Sarpy County Personnel Policy Board, Nebraska Association of County Officials Board, and was a Sarpy County Commissioner from 2008 to 2012, I currently serve on the Metro Area Planning Agency Board, Sarpy County and Cities Waste Water Agency Board, Grow Sarpy Board, and the United Cities of Sarpy County Board.
 I have been an active member of the Bellevue and Sarpy County Chambers and am past Chairman of the Greater Bellevue Area Chamber of Commerce.
-I have spent my entire adult life providing my clients and fellow residents professional services with a high degree of integrity.
+I have spent my entire adult life providing my clients and fellow residents professional services with the highest degree of integrity..

 Employment is key to making any community successful.
 We need to offer a wide range of both skilled and non-skilled jobs throughout our community.
 Bellevue is in a fantastic position to attract employers to our area with the ease of access via Kennedy Freeway, Hwy 370, and the Hwy 34/Interstate 29 connector.
 We also need to keep our existing workers here, create jobs for our high school graduates, and expand on our educational opportunities to help transition work forces from one skill to another.
 We have a diverse group of people in our community which is a great resource for employers to draw from.

 Bellevue is a river town with a beautiful view - hence the name.
 The potential recreational uses of the river are plentiful and there needs to be attention given to developing the riverfront into everything it can be.
 Sure there are challenges with flooding and drought, but it's a river.
 That is the mystique and beauty of such a powerful body of water.
 Making the entrance from Olde Towne to the river more inviting will also attract people to both areas.
 We have a great attraction with Fontenelle Forest as well and these two resources should work hand in hand.
-I will encourage private investment along the river and work hard to help those investors be successful.
+I have encouraged private investment along the river with the private ownership of Haworth Park Camping and I work hard to help those investors be successful.
+Our riverfront is now becoming a destination with the enhancements that we keep adding.
+The plans for our new amphitheater, community center, kids park, and observation tower will be announced in 2022.
+Our riverfront is an awesome benefit to the citizens of Bellevue.

 OFFUTT AIR FORCE BASE